Deforestation as an instrument of land grabbing: enclosures along the expansion of the agricultural frontier in Brazil

 Apud Paulo Silva Pinto.
 Regularização de terras deverá ter medida provisória.
 Poder 360, Sept.
 25, 2019.

 Mauricio Torres; Cândido Neto da Cunha; Natalia Ribas Guerreiro.
 “Ilegalidade em moto contínuo: o aporte legal para a destinação de terras públicas e a grilagem na Amazônia”.
 In: Ariovaldo Umbelino Oliveira. (org.).
 A grilagem de terras na formação territorial brasileira.
 São Paulo: FFLCH/USP, 2020.

-Diana Aguiar is a post-doctoral researcher at the Graduate Social Sciences Program in Development, Agriculture and Society (CPDA) at the Rural Federal University of Rio de Janeiro (UFRRJ), and an advisor to the National Campaign in Defense of the Cerrado.
+Diana Aguiar is a professor and researcher at the Federal University of Bahia (UFBA) and an advisor to the National Campaign in Defense of the Cerrado.